How to convert Esri Shapefile to KML

 reader.png

-Now to view the data, click on the ForwardSortationAreas reader feature type on the canvas to open the popup menu.
-Then on the popup menu click the View Source Data button to view the data in the Visual Preview Window.
+Now, to view the data, click on the ForwardSortationAreas reader feature type on the canvas to open the pop-up menu.
+Then, on the mini toolbar, click the View Source Data button to view the data in the Visual Preview Window.

 popupmenu.png

 We have area features representing the forward sortation areas.
-There is a single attribute (CFSAUID) which identifies the forward sortation area, which is the first three characters of the Postal Code.
+There is a single attribute (CFSAUID) that identifies the forward sortation area, which is the first three characters of the Postal Code.

 visualpreview.png